MPIDR/GWDG-HPC/Readme.md

 File transfer with WinSCP
 -------------------------

 In this section we will learn how to upload files to the cluster with an SCP client for Windows.
-WinSCP isan open-source client available from the internet and MPIDR intranet.
+WinSCP is an open-source client available from the internet and MPIDR intranet.

-This is a two-step processs - please note that if you skip any of the steps, it will not work.
+This is a two-step process - please note that if you skip any of the steps, it will not work.

 #### In Putty

-We first need to establish a new ssh connectino to the cluster that will allow us to transfer files.
+We first need to establish a new ssh connection to the cluster that will allow us to transfer files (you need to end the previous connection by closing Putty).

 1. Open Putty and change the following settings
 2. Host Name: `transfer.gwdg.de`; Port: `22`; Connection Type: `SSH`
 3.  **Connection** | **Data**: Auto-login username: **firstname.lastname**
 4.  **Connection** | **SSH** | **Tunnels**: Source port `4022`, Destination: `transfer-scc.gwdg.de:22`
-5. Save session and open it (MPIDR password)
+5. Save the session and open it using you MPIDR password

 #### In WinSCP